The problem

 Process

 I set up a dedicated Friday session for design system work, open to designers, engineers, anyone contributing.
-The design team was already holding twice-weekly critique calls, which kept us aware of what was happening across product areas and surfaced opportunities to reuse components rather than build from scratch.
+The design team was already holding twice-weekly critique calls, which kept us aware of what was happening across product areas and helped us spot where to reuse components.

 We tracked work on a GitHub project board across three lanes: design, engineering implementation (web, iOS, Android), and documentation (Storybook and Figma).
 We also introduced a requirement that a designer review all user-facing PRs.
 The team has reviewed about 200 since, and I’ve noticed fewer visual bugs as I use Tumblr outside of work.